An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

-At this point in the proof, let us relabel slightly and set $L \in \{a,b\}$ to be the boundary length of the component surrounding $y$.
+Set $L \in \{a,b\}$ to be the boundary length of the component surrounding $y$.
 By Lemma~\ref{lem::markovatjumpstop}, the conditional law of the disk in this component is given by $\tmudonel$.
 Following Lemma~\ref{lem::tmudldefined}, we let $\tmudl$ denote the probability measure that describes the conditional law of the metric disk inside the loop that {\em does not} surround $y$, when $L \in \{a, b \}$ is taken to be the length of {\em that} loop.
-(Again, we have not yet proved this is equivalent to the $\tmudl$ defined from the Brownian map.)
+(Again, we have not yet proved this is equivalent to the measure $\mudl$ defined from the Brownian map.)

-If we condition on the lengths of these two pieces --- i.e., on the pair $(a,b)$ --- then what is the conditional probability that $y$ belongs to the $a$ loop versus the $b$ loop?
+If we condition on the lengths of these two pieces --- i.e., on the pair $\{a,b\}$ (but not the values of $L_r$ and $L_{r^-} - L_r$) --- then what is the conditional probability that $y$ belongs to the $a$ loop versus the $b$ loop?
 We will address that question in two different ways.
 First of all, if $p$ is that probability, then we can write the overall measure for the pair of surfaces as the following weighted average of probability measures

-Now, observe that if we condition on the pair of areas $A_1, A_2$, then the resampling property for $y$ implies that the conditional probability that $y$ is in the first area is $A_1/(A_1 + A_2)$.
+Now, observe that if we condition on the pair of areas $A_1, A_2$, then the resampling property for $y$ (recall the proof of Lemma~\ref{lem::tmudldefined}) implies that the conditional probability that $y$ is in the first area is $A_1/(A_1 + A_2)$.
 This implies the following Radon-Nikodym derivative formula for two (non-probability) measures

 From this, we may deduce (by holding one of the two disks fixed and letting the other vary) that the Radon-Nikodym derivative of $\tmudonel$ w.r.t.\ $\tmudl$ (ignoring the marked point location) is given by a constant times the area $A$ of the disk; since both objects are probability measures, this Radon-Nikodym derivative must be the ratio $A/\E_{\tmudl}[ A]$.
 Plugging this back into~\eqref{eqn::radonratio}, we find that